ZrexQwerty/CMinesweeper/README.md

 - Use flags wisely; only flag tiles when you are certain of a bomb's location.
 - Look for patterns among the numbers to deduce bomb positions.

-### Debugging
-If you encounter issues while running the game:
-- Verify that your compiler supports ANSI C.
-- Use debugging tools such as `gdb` to trace any runtime errors.
-- Ensure the game files are in the correct directory and accessible for compilation.

-## License

-This project is licensed under the MIT License.
-See `LICENSE` for more details.

-## Contribution

-Feel free to submit issues and pull requests.
-Contributions are welcome!

-When contributing, please adhere to the following guidelines:
-1. Provide clear descriptions of changes.
-2. Test your code to ensure it does not break existing functionality.
-3. Format your code consistently with the existing style.

 Happy Coding!